9seconds/isitbullshit/README.md

 isitbullshit
 ============

-small library for verifying parsed JSONs if they are bullshit or not
+This is small library for verifying parsed JSONs if they are bullshit or not

 It has 2 cool features: `isitbullshit` function and `IsItBullshitMixin` for `unittest.TestCase`.